FarhanMS123/WebServer/README.md

 - [Handle multipart boundary POST with `multer`](http://expressjs.com/en/resources/middleware/multer.html)
 - [Handle POST with `body-parse`](http://expressjs.com/en/resources/middleware/body-parser.html)

 There is a new engine introduced.
 It is `*.njs`, stands for nodejs.
-It just a normal node module modified to be view engine in this app.
+It just a normal node module modified to be view engine for this app.
 It should exports a function with 3 arguments, those are `function(engine_path, opts, cb){}`.
 You have two ways to response to client.
 You could render it with html via callback from `cb(err, html);`, or you could response it manually via `opts.res.send(html);`.
 This file also support routing.
 You could access it to sub routes of this file.
 For example, you could access this from web browser : `http://localhost/test/api.njs/myname/human` It will automatically reroute req.filepath to `./web/test/api.njs`

 This is an example code for `*.njs`.
 ```javascript